US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 U.S. President Donald Trump said in a video posted to social media that the U.S. would “avenge” the deaths of the service members and that “there will likely be more” killed before the conflict ends.

+The three who were killed were Army soldiers deployed to Kuwait as part of a supplies and logistics unit, according to a person familiar with the situation who was not authorized to comment publicly and spoke on condition of anonymity.

-Israel, which had pledged “nonstop” strikes, said it was increasing its attacks, with 100 fighter jets simultaneously striking targets in Tehran, Brig.
-Gen. Effie Defrin told reporters at a briefing.
-The targets included buildings belonging to Iran’s air force, its missile command and its internal security force, which violently quashed anti-government protests in January.
+Israel announced several waves of fighter jet attacks targeting Tehran, including buildings belonging to Iran’s air force, its missile command and its internal security force, which violently quashed anti-government protests in January.

-The U.S. military, meanwhile, said B-2 stealth bombers struck Iran’s ballistic missile facilities with 2,000-pound bombs.
+The U.S. military said B-2 stealth bombers struck Iran’s ballistic missile facilities with 2,000-pound bombs.
 Trump said on social media that nine Iranian warships had been sunk and that the Iranian navy’s headquarters had been “largely destroyed.”

-Europe has mostly stayed out of the war and pressed for diplomacy, but in an indication that the conflict could draw in other nations, Britain, France and Germany said Sunday they were ready to work with the U.S. to help stop Iran’s attacks.
+Others have mostly stayed out of the war and pressed for diplomacy.
+But in an indication that the conflict could draw in other nations, Britain, France and Germany said Sunday they were ready to work with the U.S. to help stop Iran’s attacks, and a group of Gulf Arab countries said it reserved the right to respond to Iranian strikes.

-Prime Minister Keir Starmer said Britain would allow the United States to use its bases to strike Iranian missile sites.
-The U.K. maintains nearby bases on Cyprus and the Chagos Islands, a British archipelago in the Indian Ocean.

 The weekend attacks were the second time in eight months that the U.S. and Israel had combined against Iran.
 In the 12-day war last June, Israeli and American strikes greatly weakened Iran’s air defenses, military leadership and nuclear program.
 But the killing of Khamenei, who ruled Iran for more than three decades, creates a leadership vacuum, increasing the risk of regional instability.